 Submission Preparation Checklist

-As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.
+As part of the submission process, authors are required to check off their submission's compliance with all of the following items, and submissions may be returned to authors that do not adhere to these guidelines.- The submission has not been previously published, nor is it before another journal for consideration (or an explanation has been provided in Comments to the Editor).

-• The submission file is in OpenOffice, Microsoft Word, or RTF document file format.
+- The submission file is in OpenOffice, Microsoft Word, or RTF document file format.

-• The text is single-spaced; uses a 10-point Arial font; and all illustrations, figures, and tables should be submitted as a separate file.
+- The text is single-spaced; uses a 10-point Arial font; and all illustrations, figures, and tables should be submitted as a separate file.
 The legends should be mentioned after the references, at the end of the manuscript.

-• The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines.
+- The text adheres to the stylistic and bibliographic requirements outlined in the Author Guidelines.

 Author Guidelines